naimanodi/naimanodi.github.io/_pages/about.md

 My research interest are in Large language Model.

-I am also interested for any research collaborations in academics.
+I am also interested for any research collaborations in academics. 📊

-# Experience
+# Recent Updates

-### Computational Linguistics Fall School 2024
+### Computational Linguistics Fall School - Sept 2024
-Recently I had the incredible opportunity to be part of the Computational Linguistics Fall School 2024 at Universität Passau, sponsored by DGfS-CL and GSCL.
-It was a fantastic experience learning from distinguished instructors like [Jakob Prange](https://jakpra.github.io/), [Carina Silberer](https://sites.google.com/view/carinasilberer/home) - Multimodal CL and Vision, [John Lawrence](https://discovery.dundee.ac.uk/en/persons/john-lawrence) - Argument Mining, and [Raphael Buchmüller](https://www.linkedin.com/in/raphael-buchm%C3%BCller-b5699b183/) - Visual Analztics for Linguistics.
+Recently I had the incredible opportunity to be part of the Computational Linguistics Fall School 2024 at Universität Passau 🍂, sponsored by DGfS-CL and GSCL.
+It was a fantastic experience learning from distinguished instructors like [Jakob Prange](https://jakpra.github.io/) - Python for Linguistics, [Carina Silberer](https://sites.google.com/view/carinasilberer/home) - Multimodal CL and NLP, [John Lawrence](https://discovery.dundee.ac.uk/en/persons/john-lawrence) - Argument Mining, and [Raphael Buchmüller](https://www.linkedin.com/in/raphael-buchm%C3%BCller-b5699b183/) - Visual Analztics for Linguistics.
 The event brought together passionate students from around the world, creating a vibrant and collaborative atmosphere and sharing research insights.

+### HiWi at Universität Trier

+Studentische Hilfskraft - Anglistik Department, University of Trier

+Since August 2024 I'm working as a Student Assistant in the Anglistik Department at the University of Trier, focusing on the field of Speaker Diarization and machine speaker identification. 🎙️
+Contributing to the Mismatch Condition in Machine Speaker Identification project, where I explore ways to improve recognition accuracy in challenging acoustic conditions. 👭
+Developing machine learning models, integrating feature extraction and noise robustness techniques to enhance speaker recognition performance across diverse acoustic environments. 🔍